tldr-pages/tldr/pages/common/cargo-logout.md

 > Remove an API token from the registry locally.
 > More information: <https://doc.rust-lang.org/cargo/commands/cargo-logout.html>.

-- Command to remove the API token from the local credential storage:
+- Remove the API token from the local credential storage:

 `cargo logout`

-- To add the name of the registry to use:
+- Add the name of the registry to use:

 `cargo logout --registry {{registry}}`

-- To use verbose output:
+- Display verbose output:

 `cargo logout --verbose`

-- Do not print cargo log message:
+- Do not print Cargo log message:

 `cargo logout --quiet`